AlienAscension/solr-pokedex/README.md

 - **Solr Integration**: Fast, scalable search using Apache Solr
 - **Data Fetching**: Automated script to populate the search index.
 Fetcher is rate limited to 100ms, to respect the usage guidelines of https://pokeapi.co/
 - **Containerized**: Easy deployment with Docker/Podman
+- **Comprehensive Testing**: Includes a test suite with IR metrics for quality assurance.

 ## Development
 ### Project Components